AEladlani/Project-Kakoo/README.md

 Each project includes a notebook that explains:
 - Data preprocessing
-- Model architecture
-- Inference pipeline
+- Experiments
-- Experiments and evaluation
+- Inference and evaluation

 These notebooks are recommended for understanding the project internals before running the Streamlit applications.